The baby name Prudence combines an unbeatable virtue with a trippy 60s soundtrack and a 90s hero, too.

 PRUDENTIA

-The baby name Prudence sounds like a Puritan virtue choice, and indeed it was embraced by those intrepid reformers.
+That said, the baby name Prudence sounds like a Puritan virtue choice, and indeed it was embraced by those intrepid 17th century reformers.
 (While no Mayflower passenger bore the name, it appears in use pretty early in the new colony.)

 It wasn’t completely unknown prior to the late 1600s, through.
 There’s a Prudencie listed in the Dictionary of Medieval Names from European Sources circa 1400.